big-data-europe/app-swarm-ui/README.md

 Friendly web interface for swarm with access control

 *NOTE: use of SwarmUI on a multi-node Swarm cluster requires shared volumes, like NFS.
-Specific  documentation on setting this up will follow in the coming weeks.*
+Specific  documentation on setting this up can be found at https://github.com/big-data-europe/README/wiki/Setting-up-shared-NFS-volume-with-Convoy.*

 ## How to